Gabrielle Bonheur “Coco” Chanel (19 August 1883 – 10 January 1971)

 - The wearing together of junk and real jewels.

-In 1938 she retired from the fashion business.
-However, 16 years later she made a determined comeback after becoming fed up at seeing French fashion become dominated by men.
+In 1938, she retired from the fashion business.
+However, 16 years later, she made a determined comeback after becoming fed up with seeing French fashion become dominated by men.

 – Coco Chanel